kitspace/kitspace/README.md

         site: https://example-two.com
 ```

 If you want to use custom paths for `bom` and `gerbers` then note that these are from the root of the repository.
-There is currently no way to change the path of the README.
+There is currently no way to change the path of the README (see issue [#183](https://github.com/kitspace/kitspace/issues/183)).

 E.g.